 Click the images to access Google Files of the assignments

-This assignment includes a step-by-step guide for creating exhibits with the ECDA beginning with choosing an exhibit theme, selecting items for the exhibit, creating exhibit subsections, and populating the exhibit template.
-Students are encouraged to think of their exhibits as “curated collections” that both advance a story and are visually appealing.
-Included are instructions about how to use WordPress to create exhibits.
+This assignment includes a step-by-step guide for designing exhibits with ECDA materials beginning with choosing an exhibit theme, selecting items for the exhibit, creating exhibit subsections, and populating the exhibit template.
+Students are encouraged to think of their exhibits as “curated collections” that both advance an argument/ story and are visually appealing.
 After creating their exhibits, students then write a reflective essay about their work.
 If students are interested in having their exhibit appear on the site, we invite you to partner with us to work on implementing them.

-This assignment allows students to provide scholarly introductions for the archival items in the ECDA.
-Students situate the archival item for readers by discussing the history of the text’s production and reception, providing an overview of critical scholarship related to the item, and suggesting avenues for further research.
+This assignment allows students to author scholarly introductions for archival items in the ECDA.
+Scholarly introductions situate the archival item for readers by discussing the history of the text’s production and reception, providing an overview of critical scholarship related to the item, and suggesting avenues for further research.
 Scholarly introductions are concise and brief, usually 300-500 words, and follow a specific format described in this assignment.
 The assignment also asks students to complete a separate essay in which they reflect on their research process and analyze their findings.